 Tenure at Florida Atlantic University is the recognition that the person so honored is an established member of the academic profession, possessing a terminal degree or qualification appropriate to the discipline, and having clearly demonstrated the commitment and ability to continue to be a scholar, contributing to the field of knowledge through original work and quality teaching in the best traditions of the professorate.
 A candidate for tenure will also have demonstrated commitment through service to the University and, if appropriate, to the community and profession.
 In making tenure recommendations, faculty should keep in mind that the successful candidate for tenure will assume what may be an appointment of 30 years or more in the department/school/college.
 Until the time tenure is granted, a candidate may be separated for any reason without cause in accordance with University policy and/or collective bargaining agreement.

-Tenure will normally be considered during the sixth year of continuous service unless the has agreed to accept prior service credit in writing.
+Tenure will normally be considered during the sixth year of continuous service unless there is a written agreement to accept prior service credit.
 If the employee was credited with tenure-earning service at the time of hire, they may request that all or a portion of such credit be withdrawn only once, prior to formal application for tenure.
 This requires a written request from the candidate, a recommendation from the supervisor and dean, and approval of the Vice Provost.

 A request to submit a portfolio for tenure earlier than the sixth year must be made by the candidate in consultation with the chairperson/director, senior faculty (Professors and

 Associate Professors) and the Dean.
 The final decision is made by the Dean.
-Once the decision is made, no further justification in the portfolio is required.
-No candidate may submit a portfolio for tenure more than twice.
+Once the decision is made, no further justification in the portfolio is required, however documentation of this decision must be in the candidate’s portfolio.

 If the employee began employment at mid-year, the letter of offer needs to specify if the tenure application will cover 4.5 or 5.5 years of service at the University.
 A faculty member may also request delay of review of their tenure portfolio for special health or family issues, as well as taking compensated or uncompensated leave.
 In all instances, the request needs to be supported by the Chair/Director and the Dean, and approved by the Vice Provost.
 The University has no quotas for the granting of tenure.